Dan Auluk (he/him) Born 1970. Lives and works in Birmingham, UK.

 Artist Statement

-Auluk’s current research is into neuroplasticity & compassion.
-He says “I’ve been leaning deeper into themes such as identity, trauma, belonging, ageing, isolation, and grief, as a way of unpacking my childhood and adult lived experiences.
+“I’ve been leaning deeper into themes such as identity, trauma, belonging, ageing, isolation, and grief, as a way of unpacking my lived experiences.
 I’ve been especially drawn to ideas around self-compassion - how self-kindness, shared human experience, and mindfulness play a role in emotional health and wellbeing.
 Creativity has become a way for me to take care of myself, be kinder to myself and as a way to unpack difficult emotions and to embrace vulnerability.
-It’s led me to explore these ideas through public workshops, spoken word, drawing, digital painting, video and creative writing.
-The ongoing connection an exploration of family photographs, videos, collected objects from childhood, postcards, greeting cards, letters, text messages, sound recordings of conversations and conversations in real time, help with reflecting on the research and as a check-in for my own safe space.
+It’s led me to explore these ideas through drawing approaches, artist-curator projects which explore ways in which collaborate and communicate, public workshops, spoken word, digital painting, video art and creative writing.
+As a starting point I look through family photographs, videos, collected objects from childhood, postcards, greeting cards, letters, text messages, sound recordings of conversations and conversations in real time, all which help with reflecting on my research around Neuroplasticity and self-compassion.”